A Family of [eight] children will always be called a fine family, where there are head and arms and legs enough for the number.

-Jane was born during a particularly cold winter on December 16, 1775 in Steventon, Hampshire.
+Jane was born during a particularly cold winter on December 16, 1775 in Steventon Parsonage, Hampshire.

-She started writing at a young age, and her Juvenilia includes dramatic sketches, spoofs and poems.
+Jane started writing at a young age, and her Juvenilia includes dramatic sketches, spoofs and poems.
 Her sister Cassandra was a talented artist, and painted portraits in Jane’s sketch books.
-Friends and family circulated her writings and wooed publishers, but it was over a decade before Sense and Sensibility (1811) went into print, soon followed by Pride and Prejudice (1813), which she called ‘my own darling child’.
+Friends and family circulated her writings and wooed publishers, but it was over a decade before Sense and Sensibility went into print in 1811, soon followed by Pride and Prejudice in 1813 which she called ‘my own darling child’.

-Jane died, aged only 41, on 18 July 1817 in Winchester, leaving Persuasion and her Gothic satire Northanger Abbey to be published later that year.
+Jane had been ill for about a year when she went to Winchester to seek better medical treatment, renting rooms in College Street.
+She died aged 41, on 18 July 1817, leaving Persuasion and her Gothic satire Northanger Abbey to be published later that year.